NATIONAL NAPPING DAY

+A needed rest can make you feel better and also improve your mood.
+After having the extra amount of sleep, a person will notice that they will be more productive and energetic.
 Numerous studies have shown that short 10-20 minute naps are the most effective when midday fatigue hits.
-Improvements in alertness, productivity and mood have all been shown to improve with this type of snooze.
+Improvements in alertness, productivity, and mood have all been shown to improve with this type of snooze.

 Though there are some of us who are just not the napping kind, if you can reap those benefits, find a cozy spot for 10 minutes or so on National Napping Day.

 HOW TO OBSERVE #NationalNappingDay

-Take a relaxing nap and use #NationalNappingDay to post on social media.
+- Take a relaxing nap and use #NationalNappingDay to post on social media.

-William Anthony, Ph.D., a Boston University Professor and his wife, Camille Anthony, created National Napping Day in 1999 as an effort to spotlight the health benefits to catching up on quality sleep.
+William Anthony, Ph.D., a Boston University Professor, and his wife, Camille Anthony, created National Napping Day in 1999 as an effort to spotlight the health benefits to catching up on quality sleep.
 “We chose this particular Monday because Americans are more ‘nap-ready’ than usual after losing an hour of sleep to daylight saving time,” Anthony said in B.U.’s press release.

 Q. Are there any benefits to taking a nap?